opencontainers/runtime-tools/runtime.md

 Print the runtime version and exit.

-* *Options* None are required, but the runtime may support options.
+* *Options* None are required, but the runtime MAY support options.
 * *Standard streams*
-  * *stdin:* The runtime may not attempt to read from its stdin.
+  * *stdin:* The runtime MUST NOT attempt to read from its stdin.
-  * *stdout:* The runtime must print its name, a space, and its version as the first line to its stdout.
+  * *stdout:* The runtime MUST print its name, a space, and its version as the first line to its stdout.
-    The name may contain any Unicode characters except a control codes and newlines.
+    The name MAY contain any Unicode characters, but MUST NOT contain control codes or newlines.
-    The runtime may print additional lines its stdout, and the format for those lines is not specified in this document.
+    The runtime MAY print additional lines to its stdout, and the format for those lines is not specified in this document.
-  * *stderr:* The runtime may print diagnostic messages to stderr, and the format for those lines is not specified in this document.
+  * *stderr:* The runtime MAY print diagnostic messages to stderr, and the format for those lines is not specified in this document.
-* *Exit code:* The runtime must exit with zero.
+* *Exit code:* The runtime MUST exit with zero.

 Example:
 ```sh